What is Erectile Dysfunction?

 Premature Ejaculation can be caused by high levels of stress or anxiety, hormonal issues, and certain injuries.
 It can also be a side effect of certain medicines.

 How is Premature Ejaculation diagnosed?

-Because Premature Ejaculation can be caused by issues ranging from psychological/emotional stressors to underlying hormonal issues or medicinal side effects, it is essential that patients seeking treatment be open and honest with their physician.
-Identifying the unique cause or causes for any individual often requires some simple laboratory tests to be ordered since hormones and reactions to certain medications often play a role in causing Premature Ejaculation.
+Because Premature Ejaculation can be caused by issues ranging from psychological/emotional stressors to underlying hormonal issues or medicinal side effects, it is essential that patients seeking treatment be open and honest with their medical expert.
+Identifying the unique cause or causes of PE, for any individual, often requires some simple laboratory tests since hormones and reactions to certain medications often play a role in causing Premature Ejaculation.

 Treatments for premature ejaculation?

 Treatment options for Premature Ejaculation include certain supplements or medications, exercises and techniques to promote stamina and longevity, and a variety of other practices depending on the unique cause or causes affecting the individual patient.
 Rocky Mountain Men’s Clinic Medical Providers work alongside the patient to identify the optimal treatments for Premature Ejaculation that will promote longer lasting sexual pleasure for both partners.